dermotduffy/frigate-hass-card/README.md

 ### Using a dependent camera

-`dependent_cameras` allows events for other cameras to be shown along with the currently selected camera.
+`dependencies.cameras` allows events for other cameras to be shown along with the currently selected camera.
 For example, this can be used to show events with the `birdseye` camera (since it will not have events of its own).

 <details>
   <summary>Expand: Using dependent cameras with birdseye</summary>